-What is rental car insurance on a credit card for?
+What are credit cards with rental car insurance for?

 In most cases, credit card auto insurance is secondary to your primary auto insurance policy.
 So, if you already have an auto policy, any claims you make on a rental car will be handled by your primary policy first.